 With the glasses camera and Koonlung all operationally functional, the 3rd camera actually became the Preacher-Cam.
 David was able to re-tool the components from a used Pivothead glasses camera.
 I purchased this prior to the 808 #26, thinking I could use the components inside to build the hidden camera glasses.
 This did not turn out, and instead, the components of the Pivothead became a somewhat of a mini pocket camera, which I placed inside our officiant’s pocket.
 This, too, yielded very few useable shots….not much time to set and test in the Preacher’s pocket when you’re standing at the alter.

 Overall, I am very pleased with the results.
 Color is slightly off in places, there are a few light leaks, and not much one can do about the smoothness of the motion.
 (I was going to use some smoothcam filters in post, but my results were less than good).
 On location, I *really* wanted a wide angle lens, but sadly, this is the only lens in existence for this camera.
-Also, as anyone who wears glasses will tell you, your eyes move independent of your glasses – you’re not always looking from the center of the lenses.
+Also, as anyone who wears glasses will tell you, your eyes move independent of your glasses – you’re not always looking through the center of the lenses.
 Thus, even though I was looking at my bride-to-be right in the eye, many shots have me looking directly at her neck, chest, etc. And while these were all very lovely to look at, they certainly not representative of my actual eye line during the day.
 (I’m debating uploading the entire ceremony as proof of this, and as a testament to how I sob like a little girl)

 What DIDN’T Work: